From road and gravel racing to mountain biking and urban riding, our experts have tested the best cycling shoes for every style and budget.

 Men’s Fitness verdict

-Riding off-road in winter becomes a much more pleasant experience with the Fizik Terra Artica GTX shoes.- Warm and waterproof
+Riding off-road in winter becomes a much more pleasant experience with the waterproof Fizik Terra Artica GTX shoes.- Warm and waterproof

 - Confidence-boosting grippy soles